 HIPAA stands for the Health Insurance Portability and Accountability Act.
 This article is to help health insurance consumers understand the HIPAA law.

-Here is a short definition of the HIPAA law: The purpose of the HIPAA law is to protect the privacy of peoples’ medical records.
+Here is a short definition of HIPAA law: The purpose of HIPAA law is to protect the privacy of people’s medical records.

 Before the many advancements in modern record-keeping, it was much easier to keep medical records private.
-The doctor-patient relationship requires complete medical privacy, so that patients feel comfortable being honest and forthright.
-Starting in the 1970’s, copy machines became present in most all medical offices.
+The doctor-patient relationship requires complete medical privacy so that patients feel comfortable being honest and forthright.
+Starting in the 1970s, copy machines became present in almost all medical offices.
 This was a huge benefit for office staff to be able to easily create copies of all paperwork and charts.
 Unfortunately, it also meant that sensitive medical information became less secure.

 Things became much worse with the advent of computers in the medical office.
 While they helped reduce the cost of working with hand-written records, they made medical information very susceptible to unauthorized prying eyes.
 As a result, patients began to lose confidence in the privacy of their discussions with their doctor, and the medical profession knew that this would gravely affect the health of patients if something was not done.